In a perfect world, a mom and a stepmom would get a long.

 Look, often these situations don't bring out our shiniest qualities.
 The stressors that come with divorce and stepfamily dynamics are often foreign, and result in emotions that we're unfamiliar with.

-Which in turn, can sometimes, just sometimes result in responses that we aren't necessarily proud of.
+Which in turn, can sometimes result in responses that we aren't necessarily proud of.

 Say "hey, about that day...
 I just wanted to reach out and say I'm sorry, I shouldn't have acted that way and I just want you to know that"

-Don't do it expecting to receive an "I'm sorry too" - just own YOUR behaviour and move forward.
+Don't do with the expectation of receiving an apology back - just own YOUR behaviour and move forward.

 Remember, the only person that you an control is YOU!